gatsbyjs/gatsby/docs/docs/gatsby-config.md

 ## Proxy

-Setting the proxy config option will tell the development server to proxy any unknown requests to your specified server.
+Setting the proxy config option will tell the develop server to proxy any unknown requests to your specified server.
 For example:

 ```javascript
 module.exports = {